-- The MCVideo User performs the Generic Test Procedure for MCVideo Authorization/Configuration and Key Generation as specified in TS 36.579-1 [2] subclause 5.3.2A.
+- The MCVideo User performs the Generic Test Procedure for MCVideo Authorization/Configuration and Key Generation as specified in TS 36.579-1 [2] subclause 5.3.2.

-- UE States at the end of the preamble:
+- UE States at the end of the preamble

 - The UE is in E-UTRA Registered, Idle Mode state.